dis-unige/hackademia-2024/tests/prompts_boolean.md

 ## Exemples de prompts

 * Transforme la phrase suivante en requête booléenne: "requête en langage naturel 1."
 * The following natural language phrase is a search request in the university library catalogue.
-If applicable extract the authors (variable AUTHOR), the start date (variable START_DATE), the end date (variable END_DATE)(be aware that date can be START_DATE-END_DATE, so try to cut them in two variables),  and the subjects (variable SUBJECT).
+If applicable extract the authors (variable AUTHOR), the start publication year (variable START_DATE), the end publication year (variable END_DATE) and the subjects (variable SUBJECT).
+If no data is identified, the variable must be empty.
+Output only a JSON file as result.

 ## API swisscovery: doc booléen